 The figure-8 pattern also portrays the most proximity effect of all the polar patterns, which we'll touch on later.

-More more details on ribbon microphones, please consider reading my article Dynamic Ribbon Microphones: The In-Depth Guide.
+For more details on ribbon microphones, consider reading my article Dynamic Ribbon Microphones: The In-Depth Guide.

 With this primer, let's continue our discussion on the proximity effect.

-To simplify our discussion on the proximity effect, we’ll consider the sound source to be pointed on-axis in front of a bi-directional microphone.
+To simplify our discussion on the proximity effect, we'll consider the situation where the sound source is pointed on-axis in front of a bi-directional microphone.

 This allows us to focus simply on the main determining factor of the proximity effect: distance of the sound source to the microphone.